Free service - no credit card required

 Day 2 - 4

 As your flight takes off from Nairobi and gains altitude, you will make out the Aberdare Mountain Range that forms a part of the escarpment of the Great Rift Valley.
 Soon the patchwork of farmland gives way to a wild, rugged terrain with the ribbon of the Uaso Nyiro River cutting though it, and Mount Kenya looming in the distance.
-Touching down, you will meet your guide who will take you for a short game drive to Joy’s Camp.
-This oasis of elegance and tranquility is situated on the site of Joy Adamson’s former home, and is where Penny the Leopard, heroine of her last book, used to live.
+Touching down, you will meet your guide who will take you for a short game drive to your first safari property.
 Overlooking a waterhole fed by a natural spring, the waters attract elephants and buffalo at all times of day.
 You are able to relax on your private verandah outside your sumptuous suite and simply gaze at the passing parade of wildlife, lost in the wonder of being in such a wild place, yet with every luxury at your fingertips.

 Set off on a late afternoon game drive with your guide, and feel the pulse of this unique environment flow through you as the breeze gently ruffles your hair.
 This harsh but hauntingly beautiful environment is home to an extraordinary variety of wildlife, from some of Africa’s largest bull elephants to all of the big cats.
 Leopards in particular love the large and spreading acacia tortilis trees that are everywhere, using them as a refuge to stash their kills out of lions and hyena’s reach.